-Upon completion of closure activities, the permittee shall give written notice to the Groundwater Section indicating that the approved Closure Plan has been implemented fully and providing supporting documentation to demonstrate that clean closure has been achieved (soil sample results, verification sampling results, groundwater data, as applicable).
+Upon completion of closure activities, the permittee shall give written notice to the Groundwater Protection Value Stream indicating that the approved Closure Plan has been implemented fully and providing supporting documentation to demonstrate that clean closure has been achieved (soil sample results, verification sampling results, groundwater data, as applicable).
 If clean closure has been achieved, ADEQ shall issue a letter of approval to the permittee at that time.
 If any of the following conditions apply, the permittee shall follow the terms of post-closure stated in this permit:

-1. Clean closure cannot be achieved at the time of closure notification or within one year thereafter under a diligent schedule of closure actions;

-- Further action is necessary to keep the facility in compliance with aquifer water quality standards at the applicable point of compliance; - Continued action is required to verify that the closure design has eliminated discharge to the extent intended; - 4.
-Remediation or mitigation measures are necessary to achieve compliance with Title 49, Ch.
-2; - 5.
-Further action is necessary to meet property use restrictions.
+- 1. Clean closure cannot be achieved at the time of closure notification or within one year thereafter under a diligent schedule of closure actions; - 2.
+Further action is necessary to keep the facility in compliance with aquifer water quality standards at the applicable POC or, for any pollutant for which the AWQS was exceeded at the time this permit was issued, further action is necessary to prevent the facility from further degrading the aquifer at the applicable POC with respect to that pollutant; - 3.
+Remedial, mitigative, or corrective actions/controls are necessary to comply with A.R.S. § 49-201(30) and Title 49, Chapter 2, Article 3; - 4.
+Further action is necessary to meet property use restrictions;